dziunincode69/monitorNewTx/README.md

 # monitorNewTx

-monitor new tx "FROM" binance smart chain and send to telegram<br>
+monitor new tx "FROM", "TO" and send to telegram<br>

 # How to install
 git clone https://github.com/dziunincode69/monitorNewTx <br>